Tag Archives: 1975

 They’re not a metal band by any stretch of the imagination, but Sister Seagull is definitely one of Be-Bop Deluxe’s more metal-friendly tunes.
 It’s one of those watery psychedelic ballads that hard rock and metal bands used to do in the 70s and early 80s.
 Judas Priest, Scorpions, UFO, Angel Witch, Iron Maiden… they’ve all done them!
 But this is one of the best.
 Sister Seagull has a simple D5-E5 riff that is very metal and because metal fans are suckers for a guitar god, check out Bill Nelson’s fluid and cascading pentatonic soloing.
 Loads of bands might have recorded songs like this, but few did it with the sheer class and expressive emotion of Sister Seagull.

 The Dictators – The Dictators Go Girl Crazy!
-(Review)
+(Album Review)

 Crazy